converged-computing/ensemble-python/README.md

 # Run a heartbeat every 3 seconds.
 # This will trigger a check to see if actions need to be performed
 ensemble run examples/heartbeat-example.yaml

+# Grow/shrink requires a minicluster (flux doesn't support it) but we can mock it here
+# TODO - add greater than parsing, then run example here, then in operator
+ensemble run --executor minicluster examples/grow-shrink-example.yaml
 ```

 Right now, this will run any rules with "start" triggers, which for this hello world example includes a few hello world jobs!
 You'll then be able to watch and see flux events coming in!